top of page

 Myrthe Vinck, b.
 1991, Belgium.

-Myrthe Vinck’s work explores the intersections of memory, identity, and how personal and collective experiences intertwine and leave traces—whether in landscapes, relationships, or stories.
-Rooted in photography, video, and film, her practice often begins with a question, inviting a deeper exploration of how we shape, and are shaped by, the world around us.
+Myrthe Vinck’s work explores the intersections of memory and identity, tracing how personal and collective experiences intertwine and leave their marks in landscapes, relationships, and stories.
+Rooted in photography, video, and film, her practice often begins with a question that invites reflection on how we shape, and are shaped by, the world around us.

-Sharing knowledge is central to her work.
-She works in part-time arts education where she teaches analog photography to adults and leads workshops for children and teenagers, creating open, playful spaces for exploration.
+She works in part-time arts education, where she teaches analog photography to adults and leads workshops for children and teenagers, creating open, playful spaces for exploration.
 During an internship in Northeast Brazil, working with young people in a cultural arts center, she deepened her belief in the power of collective making.

-She holds a BA in Audiovisual Arts and an MA in Visual Arts from LUCA School of Arts in Brussels.
-She pursued additional studies in Cultural Studies at KU Leuven and in Global Citizenship and Development at UCLL.
-A teaching qualification in audiovisual and visual arts from KASK in Ghent reflects her dedication to education as a creative and transformative practice.
+She holds a BA in Audiovisual Arts and an MA in Visual Arts from LUCA School of Arts in Brussels, alongside studies in Cultural Studies (KU Leuven) and Global Citizenship and Development (UCLL).
+A teaching qualification in audiovisual and visual arts from KASK Ghent reflects her commitment to education as a creative and transformative practice.

 vimeo account: